hashicorp/terraform-provider-aws/website/docs/r/api_gateway_stage.html.markdown

 ### Access Log Settings

-* `destination_arn` - (Required) The Amazon Resource Name (ARN) of the CloudWatch Logs log group or Kinesis Data Firehose delivery stream to receive access logs.
+* `destination_arn` - (Required) The ARN of the CloudWatch Logs log group or Kinesis Data Firehose delivery stream to receive access logs.
 If you specify a Kinesis Data Firehose delivery stream, the stream name must begin with `amazon-apigateway-`.
 Automatically removes trailing `:*` if present.
 * `format` - (Required) The formatting and values recorded in the logs.
 For more information on configuring the log format rules visit the AWS [documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html)